 2. Research the scope of competition possibilities for the club.
 Things to consider are: who will play and what league (if any) the club will compete in.

-3. Submit a roster to the Athletic Director or designee which contains the names, campus and home addresses, and phone numbers of all students who intend to participate in the club.
+3. Submit a roster to the Athletic Director and Assistant Director of Student Activities or designee which contains the names, campus and home addresses, and phone numbers of all students who intend to participate in the club.
 Follow up with any part time students to ensure that he/she has purchased the appropriate liability insurance to participate.

-If any problems occur while in the above process, an appointment to see the Athletic Director or designee is to be made.
+If any problems occur while in the above process, an appointment to see the Athletic Director and/or Assistant Director of Student Activities or designee is to be made.